Services for NGOs

 Eligibility under the defined criteria does not confer any automatic right to the inception grant, which remains subject to the assessment of the competent authority.

-Applications must be submitted by e-mail to the Service for International Geneva of the Republic and State of Geneva within one year following the creation of the NGO or it’s installation in Geneva.
-The application form should be sent to info.geneve.internationale@etat.ge.ch together with the following attachments :
+Applications for support must be submitted by e-mail to the Directorate of International Affairs of the Republic and Canton of Geneva within one year of the NGO’s creation or its installation in Geneva.
+The application form should be sent to dai-subventions@etat.ge.ch, together with the following attachments:

 • A project proposal for setting up the NGO in Geneva covering a maximum period of two years,

-• A three-year financial plan (indicating expected funding sources),
+• A three-year financial plan (indicating the source of expected funding),

 • A copy of the signed Articles of Association,